djvaron/Goldbach/README.md

   * Hybrid MPI-OpenMP parallelism

 ## 2. System specifications
 Experiments with the serial code, MPI, OpenMP, and hybrid MPI/OpenMP were conducted on the `huce_intel` partition of the Harvard Odyssey research computing cluster.
-Experiments with OpenACC were conducted on AWS using a g3.4xlarge instance with 16 GiB of GPU memory.
+Experiments with OpenACC were conducted on AWS using a g3.4xlarge instance with 16 GB of GPU memory.

 Odyssey software:
   * GCC version: `4.4.7`